 Invitations- Go paperless!
 Or print on recycled or sustainably sourced paper.

 Food- Work with your caterer to provide local or organic food.
 At the end of the night, have leftovers boxed up and table scraps composted.

 Flowers- There are tons of options when it comes to your sustainable flowers!
-Go fake, to create something you can keep forever.
+Go faux, to create something you can keep forever.
 Bonus points for creating bouquets out of recycled materials, like book pages or sheet music.
 If you want real flowers, try potted plants, or arrange to have your flowers do double duty and donate to a hospital at the end of the night.
 You can also source flowers from local/organic farms!

 Favors- Choose something consumable that won’t end up in the trash.
 Or opt out of “favors” entirely by making a donation on your guests behalf to your favorite charity.

 Decor- Rent your decor or purchase second hand.
 You can do this with your attire as well!